-Bt11 x MIR162 x MIR604 x GA21 maize
+Bt11 x MIR162 x GA21 maize

-The concentrations of Cry1Ab, PAT, Vip3Aa20, mcry3A and mEPSPS were, in general, statistically similar in the Bt11 x MIR162 x MIR604 x GA21 maize hybrid and the corresponding individual-event hybrids.
-Although some statistically significant differences were seen, these differences were minimal and not consistent across the growing season.
-These data support the conclusion that transgenic protein expression is unaltered in the Bt11 x MIR162 x MIR604 x GA21 hybrid as compared to that of the individual-event hybrids.
-Additionally, as expected, "total PMI" concentrations were consistently higher in the tissues of the Bt11 x MIR162 x MIR604 x GA21 hybrid as compared to PMI concentrations in the MIR162 maize hybrid or MIR604 PMI concentrations in the MIR604 maize hybrid, reflecting presence PMI and MIR604 PMI the of both in the Bt11 x MIR162 x MIR604 x GA21 hybrid.
+The concentrations of Cry1Ab, PAT, Vip3Aa20, PMI and mEPSPS were, in general, statistically similar in the Bt11 x MIR162 x GA21 hybrid and the corresponding individualevent hybrids.
+Although some minimal significant differences were observed after statistical analysis of all transgenic protein concentrations measured, the results of this study support the conclusion that transgenic protein expression in the Bt11 x MIR162 x GA21 maize hybrid was generally similar to that of the hybrids derived from the individual Bt11, MIR162 and GA21 events.

-These results support the conclusion that, as expected, transgenic protein expression in Bt11 x MIR162 x MIR604 x GA21 is not substantially different from that of the Bt11, MIR162, MIR604 or GA21 single maize events.
+These results support the conclusion that, as expected, transgenic protein expression in Bt11 x MIR162 x GA21 is not substantially different from that of the Bt11, MIR162 or GA21 single maize events.